PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ---
 - Update the final `student-gwlb-any` catch-all policy to deny all traffic instead of allow
+- Make sure this policy is moved to the end of the list
 - Name: student-gwlb-any
   - Source Zone: `any`
   - Source Address: `any`